Jump to main content

 Inside cooling station at Green Mountain data center

-From the inside of our fjord cooling station at SVG1-Rennesøy.
+From the inside of our fjord cooling station at SVG-Rennesøy.

 Indirect Adiabatic and Evaporating cooling system